didactek/deft-layout/README.md

 # Deft Layout

-DEvices from swiFT

 A library providing typed access to bit-level information packed into Swift Data bytes.

+Part of the DEvices from swiFT (Deft) family.

 ## Goals

-- maximize use and call-site readability
+- maximize call-site readability
 - encourage discovery
   - minimize use of external libraries
 - exemplify unit-testable design